jbuehler23/stick-game/README.md

-# Stick Figure Combat - Backend Services
+# Stick Figure Combat Simulator

 This project comprises multiple microservices to support the **Stick Figure Combat** game.
 Each service is designed to handle a specific functionality, ensuring scalability and maintainability.
 The services communicate via REST APIs and are containerized for deployment on Kubernetes.